- Seared Duck Breast with Pumpkin Cream Rigatoni - September 25, 2023

 Article contributed by Editor-in-Chief J. Townsend.

 Most of my days now aren’t spent in the field chasing antelope or scouting for big game.
 I made a career choice last year which moved me from the mountains to the waves.
-Now, most of my time is spent traveling the Pacific and Caribbean interdicting narcotic smugglers or stopping sail freighters chocked full of migrants.
 Occasionally, I get a couple of days off in some foreign country for some much-needed rest and relaxation.
 This day I found myself cruising up the coast of Isla de Cozumel in a fiberglass panga.
 Pangas are the go to boat for everything in Latin America.
 They are cheap and easy to produce and can withstand some pretty rough damage before sinking which is why they are so popular with drug runners.
 This panga wasn’t laden with drugs and I wasn’t conducting law enforcement operations.
 Quite the contrary, two friends and myself had chartered this boat to spend the afternoon chasing bonefish, permit, and snapper in the lagoons of northern Cozumel.

 Many people see Cozumel in a different way than what we had in mind.
 The hop off one of the six daily cruise ships to shop, eat, and drink until that ship departs that evening.
 Our plans differed by the fact we were no held to a cruise ship’s schedule and wanted to chase fish, not margaritas.
 A short walk down the main pier put us dead center of the hustle and bustle of a magnitude of tourists taking selfies and wandering aimlessly throughout the city streets.
 We found ourselves overwhelmed by the sheer number of shops selling trinkets typical of every tourist city in Central America.
 We steered our way through the swimsuit clad tourists and found a taxi stand.